pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/07-teams.md

 - Delete or block the user's account in [Drupal](https://www.drupal.org/node/627158) or [WordPress](https://codex.wordpress.org/Users_Users_SubPanel).
 - Change any shared account passwords the user may have had access to.
 - Review the Git history in the commit log to see if the site team member made code changes after leaving.
-See recommendations from [Drupal](https://www.drupal.org/node/2365547) and [WordPress](https://wordpress.org/support/article/faq-my-site-was-hacked/).
+Refer to recommendations from [Drupal](https://www.drupal.org/node/2365547) and [WordPress](https://wordpress.org/support/article/faq-my-site-was-hacked/).

 ## Add a Supporting Organization to Site